vecorel/sdl/README.md

 - Schema identifier: `https://fiboa.github.io/schema/v0.1.0/schema.json`
 - [Metaschema](https://fiboa.github.io/schema/v0.1.0/schema.json) (as JSON Schema)

-The following keyword is generally supported:
+The following keywords are generally supported:

 - `type`: The [fiboa data types](datatypes.md) as a string, **required**.
+- `deprecated`: Indicates whether a schema is deprecated.
+- `default`: Indicates the default value of a schema.
+- `description`: Describes the schema.

+At the top-level, you can also indicate the schema language and version:

+- `$schema`: The schema identifier, see above.

 Additionally, the following validation vocabulary is defined by JSON Schema: